Epic...

 Another fully awesome outcome of this effort is that I’m now a cycle coach for Leukemia, Lymphoma Society’s (LLS) Team in Training (TnT).
 They are the organization, and training program I’ve been participating in.

-madness knows no bounds.
+My madness knows no bounds.